Preparing for and taking exams can be very stressful, so it is important to remember that there is plenty of support available.

 - If you have a disability, make sure you have spoken to Disability Services about any special arrangements you need for your exams.
 The deadlines are quite early for this, so don’t leave it until the last minute!

 If the pressure and stress becomes too much, make sure you get some help to deal with it.
 Information and links to the main places for support can be found on the Wellbeing Support page and our Health & Wellbeing pages.

-The Students’ Union and University run events aimed at helping students to relax during the main exam weeks, while the University Counselling Service runs workshops throughout the year including ones on how to cope with stress.
+The Students’ Union and the Warwick University run events aimed at helping students to relax during the main exam weeks, while the University Counselling Service runs workshops throughout the year including ones on how to cope with stress.

 Hopefully your exam preparation will have gone okay, and when you enter the exam room you realise you do know enough to answer the questions and be able to complete the exam successfully.
 Exams are governed by Regulation 10.2.